CubicrootXYZ/gonaturalduration/README.md

     * seconds
 * Support for english language
 * Parses from any string, even with context around the duration
+* Digits up to at least 2.147.483.647
+* Written numbers up to 999.999 (nine hundred ninety nine thousand nine hundred ninety nine)
+* Automatic testing for code quality and functionality

 ## Installation